PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

    print("Hello")

-Then set SayHi’s execute permissions and execute it:
+Then set SayHi's execute permissions and execute it:

 ::